MaRuCien/hello-world/README.md

 var variables are declared using the var keyword while let and const variables are declared using the let and const keywords respectively. const variables are immutable while let and var variables are not.

-### Variable types
+## Data types

 There are a few different types of data we can store in variables.

+### Primitive Data Types:

 1. Numbers
 2. Strings: pieces of text.
 A string in JavaScript must be surrounded by quotes.
 3. Booleans: true/false values.
 True means “yes, correct”, and False means “no, incorrect”.
 4. Arrays: a single object that contains multiple values enclosed in square brackets and separated by commas.
+5. Null: It is the intentional absence of the value.
+It is one of the primitive values of JavaScript.
+6. Undefined: It means the value does not exist in the compiler.

+### Complex Data Types

-5. Objects: in programming, an object is a structure of code that models a real-life object.
+Objects: in programming, an object is a structure of code that models a real-life object.
 You can have a simple object that represents a box and contains information about its width, length, and height, or you could have an object that represents a person, and contains data about their name, height, weight, what language they speak, how to say hello to them, and more.
-6. Null: It is the intentional absence of the value.
-It is one of the primitive values of JavaScript.
-7. Undefined: It means the value does not exist in the compiler.

 ## Comments